ServerSideClient/RudimentaryCalculator/README.md

 # RudimentaryCalculator
-This is a barebones, primary school-esque calculator for simple algebra.
+This is a barebones, primary school-esque calculator to solve simple algebraic expressions.